-The variant names Doudgee and Duidgiup (’up’ meaning ‘place of’) also appear on early maps of the Toodyay area with reference to the river or creek.
-These varying renditions (Toodye, Duidgee, Doudgee etc) simply reflect the differing orthographies used by different recorders.
-Another variant rendition is”Toodyoy” which appears on an early map (undated, probably late 1830’s?) compiled from the surveys of John Septimus Roe and others.
-A very early map dated 1833 by John Septimus Roe shows Dale and Moore’s 1831 route through (what is now known as the Toodyay valley) but it does not provide any name.
+The variant names Toudgee, Toodye, Toodyay, Doudgee and Duidgiup (’up’ meaning ‘place of’) appear on early maps of the Toodyay area with reference to the river, creek and valley.
+These varying renditions simply reflect the differing orthographies used by the different recorders.
+Another variant is”Toodyoy” which appears on an early map (undated, probably late 1830’s?) compiled from the surveys of John Septimus Roe and others.
+A map dated 1833 by John Septimus Roe shows Dale and Moore’s 1831 route through (what is now known as the Toodyay valley) but it does not provide any name.

 If Toodyay wants to be called a ‘place of plenty’ in the indigenous language, then we would suggest a name change to boolaring or boolarup (bool or boola meaning ‘plenty’ and ing or up, meaning ‘place of’).
 Or maybe they could even borrow the name Boolgart [Bolgart] which derives from bool, meaning plenty and gartda, possibly referring to the abundance of ducks or waterfowl.
 The Noongar term boola was generally used in association with seasonally abundant natural resources.
 Place names were often mental map reference points to seasonal resources.